GPSlife BLOG

 News about ISO GPS

 The rules for tolerancing and measurement in the ISO GPS system apply in principle to rigid workpieces.
-This means that these parts do not deform by themselves unless additional forces are applied.
-It is therefore assumed that components in the unassembled state have the same geometric properties as in the later assembled state.
-However, there are components [...]
+This means that these parts do not deform of their own accord unless additional

 With the publication of our new in-depth course on the tolerancing of plastic moulded parts, we are expanding our range of courses to include a topic that often leads to uncertainties in practice.
 Plastic components represent a challenge due to their material